 Table 3 shows the results.
 At baseline, individuals are on average more pessimistic about unfamiliar neighborhoods, as indicated by the negative $Pre_t \times Treated_i$ coefficients.
-For example, respondents rate unfamiliar neighborhoods 0.18 SD lower on their likelihood of finding a causal job in the neighborhood, and 0.13 SD lower for the likelihood for an average resident of their neighborhood.
+For example, respondents rate unfamiliar neighborhoods 0.24 SD lower on their likelihood of finding a causal job in the neighborhood, and 0.25 SD lower for the likelihood for an average resident of their neighborhood.
 We see no differences for wages.
-Travel safety to an unfamiliar neighborhood is rated 0.4 SD lower, while the neighborhood's safety is 0.15 SD lower.
+Travel safety to an unfamiliar neighborhood is rated 0.44 SD lower, while the neighborhood's safety is 0.17 SD lower.

 After the training, these differences vanish.
-All $Post_t \times Treated_i$ coefficients are smaller in magnitude, close to zero, and never statistically significant.
+All $Post_t \times Treated_i$ coefficients are smaller in magnitude, close to zero, and never statistically significant at the 5% threshold.
+The probability of others finding a job remains significant at the 10% level, but the coefficient still shrinks substantially.
 This means that on average, a single in-person visit eliminates the initial imbalance in ratings about these neighborhoods.